awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 ## AWS CloudFormation<a name="aws-services-cloudformation"></a>

-AWS CloudFormation is an infrastructure\-as\-code service that provides a common language for you to model and provision AWS and third\-party application resources in your cloud environment\.
+AWS CloudFormation is an infrastructure\-as\-code service that provides a common language to model and provision AWS and third\-party application resources in your cloud environment\.
 It is the main service used by AWS ParallelCluster\.
 Each cluster in AWS ParallelCluster is represented as a stack, and all resources required by each cluster are defined within the AWS ParallelCluster AWS CloudFormation template\.
-In most cases, AWS ParallelCluster CLI commands directly correspond to AWS CloudFormation stack commands, such as create, update, and delete\.
+In most cases, AWS ParallelCluster CLI commands directly correspond to AWS CloudFormation stack commands, such as create, update, and delete commands\.
 Instances that are launched within a cluster make HTTPS calls to the AWS CloudFormation endpoint in the Region where the cluster is launched\.

 For more information about AWS CloudFormation, see [https://aws\.amazon\.com/cloudformation/](http://aws.amazon.com/cloudformation/) and [https://docs\.aws\.amazon\.com/cloudformation/](https://docs.aws.amazon.com/cloudformation/)\.

 ## Amazon CloudWatch<a name="amazon-cloudwatch"></a>

 Amazon CloudWatch \(CloudWatch\) is a monitoring and observability service that provides you with data and actionable insights\.
-These insights can be used to monitor your applications, response to performance changes and service exceptions, and optimize resource utilization\.
-In AWS ParallelCluster, CloudWatch is used in particular to monitor and log Docker image build steps as well as the output of the AWS Batch jobs\.
+These insights can be used to monitor your applications, respond to performance changes and service exceptions, and optimize resource utilization\.
+In AWS ParallelCluster, CloudWatch is used for a dashboard, to monitor and log Docker image build steps and the output of the AWS Batch jobs\.

-CloudWatch is used only with AWS Batch clusters\.
+Before AWS ParallelCluster version 2\.10\.0, CloudWatch was used only with AWS Batch clusters\.

 For more information about CloudWatch, see [https://aws\.amazon\.com/cloudwatch/](http://aws.amazon.com/cloudwatch/) and [https://docs\.aws\.amazon\.com/cloudwatch/](https://docs.aws.amazon.com/cloudwatch/)\.